 - Try different sleep arrangements.Find out what sleeping arrangement work best for the entire family while continuing to meet baby’s needs.

 - Full-time co-sleeping.Many babies sleep better when they are close to mom.
-Consider sleeping with your baby – many families have found that baby and the rest of the family gets more sleep this way.
-Sleeping with your baby and nursing baby to sleep will not teach bad sleep habits.
+Consider sleeping close to your baby – many families have found that baby and the rest of the family gets more sleep this way (click here for information on safety).
+Sleeping near your baby and nursing baby to sleep will not teach bad sleep habits.
 All the co-sleeping babies/toddlers who I know have begun to sleep through the night at some point without any type of training or encouragement or change in sleep location.

 - Part-time co-sleeping.Part-time co-sleeping works for many families, where baby sleeps in her crib until the first night waking and then joins mom and dad for the rest of the night.

 - Separate beds.If you’re not comfortable with baby in your bed or if you are currently sleeping with baby and no one is getting any sleep, then try other options.
 Consider placing baby on a pallet on the floor beside the bed, or place baby’s crib with the rail down beside your bed.
 That way, baby will be close enough that nursing won’t interrupt sleep quite so much (such as when you get up each time and go to baby’s room).
 Another option that works for some families is putting a bed for just mom and baby in baby’s room for awhile, or Dad might instead choose to sleep in another location himself.

 - Limit Access.After you nurse, place the baby back in her area, or slide her away from you so that close proximity doesn’t encourage more frequent nursing.
 Wear clothing that makes it harder for baby to access your breast at night.